onelogin/terraform-provider-onelogin/docs/resources/onelogin_policies.md

 * **App policies** are applied through the app: set `policy_id` on `onelogin_apps`, `onelogin_saml_apps` or `onelogin_oidc_apps`, as above.

-  An assignment can be changed but not removed.
-OneLogin unassigns an app policy when `policy_id` is sent as `null`, which the provider cannot currently send, and rejects `0`; removing the argument leaves the last value in place, because `policy_id` is computed as well as optional.
-Clear an app's policy in the OneLogin admin UI.
+  Unassign with `policy_id = 0`.
+Note that *removing* the argument does not unassign — it leaves the last value in place, because `policy_id` is computed as well as optional, which is what stops a configuration that never mentioned a policy from clearing one assigned in the admin UI.
 * **User policies** are applied by assigning them to a group, using `policy_id` on `onelogin_groups`: